What is CMOS?

 - Then under System Summary, you will find your BIOS types.

 For upgrading the BIOS, we have to remove the old BIOS chip from the motherboard and add a new advanced BIOS chip.

 For updating the BIOS, your BIOS must be flashable type BIOS.
-People update BIOS if there are a security flaw and major bugs in the system if any new component added to the computer, and your BIOS does not recognize it and not working properly.
+People update BIOS if there are a security flaws and major bugs in the system if any new component is added to the computer, and your BIOS does not recognize it and not working properly.